-Suffolk County Community College offers more than 400 scholarships worth over \$500,000.
+Suffolk County Community College offers more than 250 scholarships worth over \$625,000 each year.
 The scholarship program is administered under the auspices of the Suffolk Community College Foundation.
 Scholarships are made available through the generosity of various individuals, student organizations, college faculty and staff, local and community groups, business firms, and through the fundraising activities of the Suffolk Community College Foundation.
-Each campus has a Scholarship Committee which coordinates the selection of scholarship recipients.
 Eligibility criteria vary depending upon the particular scholarship in question.
 Typical criteria include grade point average and credits completed, while selected scholarships may also require enrollment in a specific academic program, residence in a limited geographic area, community service or co-curricular activities.
 Other factors which may be considered include essays, faculty recommendations and interviews.
-The actual selection process is coordinated by both campus and college-wide scholarship committees.
-Most applications are due April 15 for the following fall and some are due December 1 for the following spring.
+The actual selection process is coordinated by department, campus and college-wide scholarship committees.
+To learn more about the application process and view important deadlines, visit www.sunysuffolk.edu/scholarships.